Smoked hot Paprika Powder

 • Description

-First of all, it is a typical Spanish spice known to many from the Chorziosalami.
-It has a hot smoked paprika taste and is ground very finely after prolonged smoking over oak wood.
-This pepper has an Asta value of 140.
+This spice is a typical Spanish seasoning, widely recognized from its use in chorizo sausage.
+It offers a spicy, smoky paprika flavor and is finely ground after being slowly smoked over oak wood.
+The paprika has an Asta color value of 140.

 Paprika and Christopher Columbus